 Let’s take a closer look at 2 important features that’ll help you manage order emails.

-First, let’s see how to resend failed order emails from the email log.
+First, let’s see how to resend order emails that have failed from the email log.

 How To Resend WooCommerce Order Emails